Rabia012/BIILINGSYSTEM/README.md

 HOW TO RUN:

         1. First download the zip file from the github.
-        2. Then.
-Follow the steps in video given below.
+        2. Then,follow the steps in video given below.

    ![How_to_run](https://github.com/Rabia012/BIILINGSYSTEM/assets/154417545/f3ee68ef-8852-4282-8be6-71a6e1631e5d)